microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/redundantassignmentalertincident.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents an alert incident that is triggered if a user goes over a specified number of days without activating a role.
-Users that have been assigned privileged roles they do not need increases the chance of a security attack.
-It is also easier for security threats to remain unnoticed in accounts that are not actively being used.
+Assigning users privileged roles that they do not need increases the risks of a security attack.
+It is also easier for security threats to remain unnoticed in accounts that are not actively used.

-The threshold that triggers this incident when its reached is defined in the [redundantAssignmentAlertConfiguration resource type](redundantassignmentalertconfiguration.md).

 The threshold that triggers this incident when its reached is defined in the [redundantAssignmentAlertConfiguration resource type](redundantassignmentalertconfiguration.md).